cairo-book/cairo-book/src/ch03-01-arrays.md

 #### Removing Elements

 You can only remove elements from the front of an array by using the `pop_front()` method.
-This method returns an `Option` that needs to be unwrapped, containing the removed element, or `Option::None` if the array is empty.
+This method returns an `Option` that can be unwrapped, containing the removed element, or `Option::None` if the array is empty.

 ```rust
 {{#include ../listings/ch03-common-collections/no_listing_01_array_pop_front/src/lib.cairo}}